"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 By hiring an experienced criminal defense attorney at Pumphrey Law you can appropriately respond to the allegations while mounting an aggressive defense.
 Our firm represents clients throughout Leon County, including Tallahassee, and throughout the Second Judicial Circuit, including Bristol in Liberty County, Crawfordville in Wakulla County, Monticello in Jefferson County and Quincy in Gadsden County.

 Call (850) 681-7777 today to schedule a free consultation with an attorney.
 A solid legal defense could be the determining factor in your case.

-In 2011, Florida created the Regional Drug Enforcement Strike Forces to investigate prescription drug abuse crimes targeting the wholesaler, physician, pharmacist and patient.
-One of the primary focuses of the Strike Force was prescription drug diversion schemes.
+In 2011, Florida created the Regional Drug Enforcement Strike Forces to investigate prescription drug abuse crimes targeting the wholesaler, physician, pharmacist, and patient.
+One of the primary interests of the Strike Force was prescription drug diversion schemes.

-These schemes represent one of the most common forms of Medicaid Fraud.
-The fradulent schemes include:
+These schemes represent some of the most common forms of Medicaid Fraud.
+The fraudulent schemes include: